rezaeim748/Cloud-Computing-course/1/README.md

 # ☁️ Cloud Ads Starter

 ## Introduction
-This project implements a cloud-based advertisement registration and processing system designed to demonstrate practical usage of modern cloud services and distributed backend architectures.
-The main goal of the project is to build a realistic service that integrates multiple cloud components—such as databases, object storage, message queues, image processing APIs, and email services—into a cohesive, scalable application.
+Cloud Ads Starter is a backend system for registering and processing image-based advertisements in a scalable and decoupled manner.
+The goal of the project is to model a realistic cloud service that integrates multiple infrastructure components—such as databases, object storage, message queues, and third-party APIs—into a cohesive distributed system.

-In this system, users can submit advertisements for vehicles (e.g., cars, motorcycles, bicycles) by providing a textual description, an image, and an email address.
-Upon submission, the advertisement is stored and processed asynchronously.
-The uploaded image is analyzed using an image tagging service to determine whether it actually contains a vehicle.
-Based on the result of this analysis, the advertisement is either approved and categorized or rejected.
-Finally, the user is notified of the outcome via email.
+Users submit advertisements by providing a textual description, an image, and an email address.
+The request is handled synchronously only for validation and persistence, while all computationally intensive and decision-making steps are executed **asynchronously**.
+Uploaded images are stored in S3-compatible object storage and analyzed by an external image tagging service to determine whether they contain a vehicle.
+Based on the analysis result, the advertisement is either approved and categorized or rejected, and the user is notified of the outcome via email.

-The architecture follows a microservice-oriented design and consists of two main backend services:

-A request-handling service responsible for receiving user requests, storing advertisement data, uploading images to object storage, and publishing processing jobs to a message queue.

-A worker service that consumes messages from the queue, retrieves images, performs image tagging, updates the advertisement status in the database, and sends email notifications.

-To reflect real-world cloud environments, the project makes use of:

-PostgreSQL as a managed database service (DBaaS)

-S3-compatible object storage for storing advertisement images

-RabbitMQ for asynchronous communication between services

-Imagga for image tagging and classification

-Mailgun for email notification delivery

-This project was developed as part of a Cloud Computing course assignment, with the primary objective of gaining hands-on experience in designing, implementing, and deploying distributed systems using cloud services, rather than focusing solely on business logic or UI concerns
+The system follows a **microservice-oriented architecture** consisting of an API service for request handling and a worker service for background processing.
+This design allows the system to remain responsive under load while enabling horizontal scalability and loose coupling between components.

 ---